This topic provides information on documenting and qualifying a borrower’s income from sources other than wages and salaries, including:

-The following table provides verification requirements for retirement and pension income.
+The following table provides verification requirements for retirement, government annuity, and pension income.

 If a borrower’s retirement, annuity, or pension income is validated by the DU validation service, DU will issue a message indicating the required documentation.
 This documentation may differ from the requirements described above.
 See B3-2-02, DU Validation Service.

 The following table provides verification requirements for royalty income.